aws-samples/aws-analytics-reference-architecture/core/API.md

 Create and configure a new Amazon IAM Role usable as an execution role.

-This method links the makes the created role assumed by the Amazon EKS cluster Open ID Connect provider.
+This method makes the created role assumed by the Amazon EKS cluster Open ID Connect provider.

 ###### `scope`<sup>Required</sup> <a name="scope" id="aws-analytics-reference-architecture.EmrEksCluster.createExecutionRole.parameter.scope"></a>